 The Survey Coordinator is the lead biologist in charge of implementing the survey protocol at a land unit or across a group of land units.
 The Survey Coordinator will select a sampling design (see SOP #1) based on explicit management objectives before the field season begins.
-Consult with the Regional Biologist, a statistician, or other sampling design experts, if necessary, to ensure that the design meets the defined management and monitoring objectives.
+Consult with the national or regional Inventory and Monitoring (I&M) staff, a statistician, or other sampling design experts, if necessary, to ensure that the design meets the defined management and monitoring objectives.

 The Survey Coordinator and all field crew members should read and review this entire protocol, including all of the SOPs before the field season begins.
-The Survey Coordinator will insure that all surveyors are properly trained and meet the qualifications listed (see Element 6, Personnel Training).
-The Survey Coordinator should organize all of the field equipment listed below, make sure it is ready and functional at the outset of the field season, upload GPS coordinates of survey points into the GPS receiver, and make copies of the field data forms.
-Surveyors should attempt to navigate to each sampling unit and mark each with flagging tape prior to conducting surveys.
-This will ensure that surveyors do not waste time looking for the survey points in the field during the narrow survey window.
-Surveyors will need the following field equipment and supplies to conduct marsh bird surveys:
+The Survey Coordinator will ensure that all observers are properly trained and qualified (see Element 5, Personnel Training).
+The Survey Coordinator should organize all of the field equipment listed below, make sure it is ready and functional at the outset of the field season, upload coordinates of survey points into a GPS device, and make copies of the field data forms.
+Prior to conducting surveys observers should attempt to navigate to each survey point and mark each with flagging tape.
+This will ensure that observers do not waste time looking for the survey points in the field during the narrow survey window.
+Observers will need the following field equipment and supplies to conduct marsh bird surveys:

-- Surveyor flagging (to mark survey points)
+- Flagging (to mark survey points)

-- GPS receiver
+- GPS

 - Clipboard, datasheets, pencils

+- Printed site map with survey locations

-- CD or mp3 broadcast file (obtained from the program coordinator see contact info in Appendix F)
+- CD or mp3 broadcast file (obtained from the program coordinator in Appendix F)

 - CD or mp3 player

 - Amplified speakers

 - Batteries for CD or mp3 player and amplified speakers

-- Sound level meter with +5 dB precision (e.g., Radio Shack model #33-2050, \$35; or EXTECH sound level meter, \$99 from Forestry Suppliers, Inc.)
+- Sound level meter with ±5 dB precision (e.g., Radio Shack model #33-2050, \$35; or EXTECH sound level meter, \$99 from Forestry Suppliers, Inc.)

 - Rangefinder

-- Thermometer

-- Water gauge(s)

-- Salinity meter (e.g., Oregon Scientific Handheld Salinity Meter [ST228], \$25)

-- Watch or other time recording device
+- Headlamp or flashlight